Prakasam district: Mandals

+Cities and Towns

 Transport

-The total road length of state highways in the district is 1184 km.
-The district is well connected by National highways, state highways and district roads as well.
-The NH 16 passes through Ongole which is the major highway connecting Howrah – Chennai, a part of Asian Highway Network AH45.
-APSRTC, a state government public bus transport operates services.
+The total road length of state highways in the undivided district is 1184 km.
+The district is well connected by national highways, state highways and district roads as well.
+The NH 16 passes through Ongole which is the major highway connecting the cities of Howrah and Chennai, a part of Asian Highway Network AH45.

 The district has a rail network of 406 km.
-The entire rail network is under South Central Railway zone.
+The entire rail network is under the South Central Railway zone.
 Ongole is one of the main stations of this district and most of the stations are under Vijayawada railway division.

-Minister of State for Civil Aviation, has granted site clearance for setting up of a Greenfield Airport at Ongole.